The Americans with Disabilities Act (ADA)

-- ADA Requires a 1:12 slope ratio which works out to be one foot of ramp for each inch of rise.
-For instance, for a 20 inch rise ADA requires a 20 foot ramp.
+- ADA Ramp Slope Requirements of a 1:12 handicap ramp slope ratio which works out to be one foot of ramp for each inch of rise.
+For instance, for a 20 inch rise requires a 20 foot ADA ramp.

-- ADA Requires a Minimum 5’ x 5’ Flat area at the top and bottom of the ramp.
+- ADA Specifications require a Minimum 5’ x 5’ Flat area at the top and bottom of the ADA ramp.

-- ADA Requires a Minimum 36 inches of clear space across the ramp.
+- ADA Handicap Ramp Requirements of a Minimum 36 inches of clear space across the handicap ramp.

-- ADA Requires a Minimum Platform size is 5’ x 5’
+- ADA Ramp Guidelines Require a Minimum Platform size is 5’ x 5’

 - ADA Requires a Maximum of 30 feet in a single run of wheelchair ramp prior to a rest or turn platform.

-- ADA Requires handrails on both sides of the wheelchair ramp
+- ADA Specifications Requires handrails on both sides of the wheelchair ramp

-Please note: This guideline is only intended to highlight our interpretation of some of the ADA wheelchair Ramp Specifications or guidelines and is not intended to replace or supersede ADA guidelines.
-If you need to meet ADA guidelines, we suggest you consult an ADA Ramp Compliance Consultant.
+Please note: This guideline is only intended to highlight our interpretation of some of the ADA wheelchair Ramp Specifications or guidelines and is not intended to replace or supersede ADA handicap ramp requirements.
+If you need to meet ADA Ramp Requirements, we suggest you consult an ADA Wheelchair Ramp Compliance Consultant.